veeneedvee/GitHub-Foundations/README.md

 ```

 ### GitHub CLI
-To clone the respository using GitHub CLI, run the command:
+To clone the repository using GitHub CLI, run the command:
 ```sh
 gh repo clone veeneedvee/GitHub-Foundations
 ```